patrick-0817/T-MASS-text-video-retrieval/README.md

+**NOTE**: This code contains severe data leakage, which leads to artificially improved video-text results.
+We have kept it only to demonstrate that this work is not worth referencing.
+Please do not use this code if you don't want to waste your time.
+Additionally, the author's other paper, [Diffusion-Inspired Truncated Sampler for Text-Video Retrieval](https://github.com/Jiamian-Wang/DITS-text-video-retrieval), uses almost exactly the same experimental setup/codebase as this work, and has not released its code so far.
+We hope researchers in the same field take note of this.

 # Text Is MASS: Modeling as Stochastic Embedding for Text-Video Retrieval (CVPR 2024 Highlight)

 [Jiamian Wang](https://jiamian-wang.github.io/), [Guohao Sun](https://scholar.google.com/citations?user=tf2GWowAAAAJ&hl=en), [Pichao Wang](https://wangpichao.github.io/), [Dongfang Liu](https://dongfang-liu.github.io/), [Sohail Dianat](https://www.rit.edu/directory/sadeee-sohail-dianat), [Majid Rabbani](https://www.rit.edu/directory/mxreee-majid-rabbani), [Raghuveer Rao](https://ieeexplore.ieee.org/author/37281258600), [Zhiqiang Tao](https://ztao.cc/), "Text Is MASS: Modeling as Stochastic Embedding for Text-Video Retrieval".